Create Efficient Well-Architected Cloud Infrastructure

 - Be sure to factor cost requirements into decisions to ensure you spend money wisely.
 There is always a limited amount in a budget, which requires an understanding of what you will get for the money spent.
 Once you understand what a service delivers, you can compare that to the benefits that would be achieved for the business.
 Just because something is possible in the cloud, does not mean that it is a good financial choice for the business.

 - Use policies or reference architecture to guide the process of technology selection.
 Policies and procedures need to be updated on occasion to ensure that they continue to guide you to the right technology.
 Reference architectures are especially useful documents in this process.
-There are reference architectures to be found at the US National Institute of Standards and Technology, such as NIST SP 500-299, the International Standards Organization with ISO 17789, and the Cloud Security Alliance, with their document titled “Reference Architecture”.
+There are reference architectures to be found at the US National Institute of Standards and Technology, such as NIST SP 500-299, the International Standards Organisation with ISO 17789, and the Cloud Security Alliance, with their document titled “Reference Architecture”.
 There is a lot of knowledge and experience that has been collected and put together into those documents and it can shorten your path to the most efficient infrastructure for your business.

 - Use guidance from your cloud provider.
 They know their technology and most vendors have departments dedicated to analysing your decisions and making recommendations for improvements.